Incentives and Efficiency in Constrained Allocation Mechanisms: Model

-The relationship between group strategy-proofness and Maskin monotonicity was first revealed by the proof of the Muller--Satterwthwaite Theorem, which proceeds by showing that either group or individual strategy-proofness is equivalent to Maskin monotonicity for the social choice problem \cite{MuSa77}.\footnote{Recall the Muller--Satterwhaite Theorem: all Maskin monotonic and surjective social choice functions are dictatorial.} This equivalence between group strategy-proofness and Maskin monotonicity was then further demonstrated to hold for other problems as well, including for house allocation by \citeasnoun{Svensson99} and for two-sided matching by \citeasnoun{Takamiya01}. \citeasnoun{Takamiya03} unified these observations in a general statement for all indivisible-good economies without externalities that also applies to our model, and should be credited for the equivalence between (1) and (3) in Proposition \ref{GSP equivalences}.
+Strategy-proofness requires that no agent can improve her outcome by misreporting her preference.
+Group strategy-proofness is similar, but instead requires that no group can collectively misreport their preferences without hurting anyone while strictly benefiting at least one agent.
+This is often called ``strong group strategy-proofness'' to contrast it with a weaker notion requiring that deviating coalitions make all agents strictly better-off.\footnote{In our setting, weak group strategy-proofness is equivalent to strategy-proofness \cite{BaBeMo16}.} Pareto efficiency is a classic efficiency axiom.
+It requires that there is no way to make any agent better-off without making another agent worse-off.
+Group strategy-proofness can be relaxed to pairwise strategy-proofness, which only requires that no pair of agents can profitably deviate.
+In fact, as we will see when we move to the $N$-agent case, our environment falls under the hypotheses of Theorem 1 by \cite{Alva17} so there is no gap between group and pairwise strategy-proofness.

-Group strategy-proofness requires that no group of agents can collectively misreport their preferences and benefit at least one agent without making anyone in the group worse off.
-One possible coalition is the grand coalition.
-Thus if $f$ is group strategy-proof and $f(\succsim)=a$ for some profile $\succsim$, then $a$ can never Pareto dominate $f(\succsim')$ for any other profile $\succsim'$, since all agents would collectively report $\succsim$.
+One candidate deviating coalition is the grand coalition.
+So if $f$ is group strategy-proof and $f(\succsim)=a$ for some profile $\succsim$, then $a$ can never Pareto dominate $f(\succsim')$ for any other profile $\succsim'$, since all agents could collectively report $\succsim$ instead of $\succsim'$ to get an improvement.
+This leads to the following simple fact.

-\begin{lemma} If $f:\pp \rightarrow \alloc$ is group strategy-proof then it is Pareto efficient on its image.\footnote{That is, if the constraint $C$ is exactly $im(f)$.} \end{lemma}
+\begin{remark} If $f:\pp \rightarrow \alloc$ is group strategy-proof then it is Pareto efficient on its image.\footnote{That is, if an allocation Pareto dominates $f(\succsim)$, then that allocation is outside the image of $f$.} \end{remark}

-Having established this, the goal of this paper is to understand the correspondence between the primitives (the set of agents, objects, and the constraint) and the set of group strategy-proof, Pareto efficient mechanisms.
-We will denote the set of feasible group strategy-proof mechanisms which map into $C$, $GS(C)$.
+We will use this fact to reduce group strategy-proofness and efficiency to group strategy-proofness and surjectivity.
+The goal of this paper is to understand the correspondence between the primitives (the set of agents, objects, and the constraint) and the set of group strategy-proof and Pareto efficient mechanisms.
+We will use $GS(C)$ to denote the set of group strategy-proof and Pareto efficient mechanisms.